Child support when you’re on OW or ODSP

 So, if you get child support, you get to keep that money plus your money from OW or ODSP.

-But this rule does not apply to child support owed before:
+But this rule does not apply to child support that should have been paid before:

 Child support owed earlier